calyxir/www/content/tutorial/_index.md

 +++

-**When**: **June 18, 2023** <br/>
+**When**: **June 18, 2023; morning session** <br/>
 **Where**: **TK**

-In the last four decades, the easiest way to improve performance of programs has been to simply wait;
-Processor and process scaling took care of the rest.
+In the last four decades, the easiest way to improve performance of programs has been to simply wait; processor and process scaling took care of the rest.
 Sadly, Moore's law is over, there are no free lunches left, and everyone at the table is desperate.
 The only way forward is to build specialized hardware accelerators, that can be customized to the needs of the application.